nilostolte/SVGPathParser/README.md

 "M 100 0 A 100 50 0 1 1 100 -1"
 ```

 Notice that this path is not closed.
-This is done because ellipses in SVG cannot be closed, since the initial and end point must be different.
+This is done because ellipses and circles inside SVG paths cannot be closed, since the initial and end point must be different.
 One could have used the "z" command in the original ellipse to close it, but here the "-ez" command is used to close each ellipse.
 By removing this command the gap between the start point and the end point shows how angles grow in SVG.
 They do it in a clockwise manner because the y axis is inverted since it always points down.
 The produced paths give the following pattern:

 <p align="center">
 <img src="https://github.com/nilostolte/SVGPathParser/blob/main/src/ellipses/ellipse4.svg" width="250">